The world of supply chain management is changing fast.

 Automation goes a step further by programming machines to operate without human intervention.
 Robotic arms that lift and move heavy items in warehouses are one such example of automated AI.

 In the world of supply chain management, machine learning is where most advancements are occurring.
 Engineers and data scientists are creating machines that can take outputs from multiple sources, analyze the accuracy of the data, and develop their models to make better, informed decisions.
 In other words, these are machines that are capable of autonomous learning and improving with experience.

-Supply chain companies have used machine learning to forecast demand and shipping times since the early 2000s.
+Supply chain companies have used machine learning in warehouse management to forecast demand and shipping times since the early 2000s.
 As algorithms have improved over the years, machine learning systems have been able to take advantage of big data to identify the most effective solutions for supply chain managers, whilst continuing to learn to make better analyses in the future.

 Although AI and machine learning have been around for several decades now, they’ve yet to be widely adopted by most manufacturing and supply chain firms.
 The high cost of machine learning systems as well as their huge appetite for data are often cited as the key factors hindering small- and medium-sized companies from adopting them.

 But if these obstacles can be overcome, AI and machine learning can provide several competitive advantages to firms big and small.
 These technologies can help supply chain companies handle internal legal compliance, detect procurement fraud, and better allocate budgets across departments.
 AI-powered machines assemble can products and pack them faster, creating shorter lead times.

 With less than 10% of global supply chain companies using AI and machine learning, the potential for these technologies to transform the global marketplace is huge.

 How to implement AI & machine learning in materials management

 If your organization is planning to acquire AI-powered tools and machine learning systems to optimize your supply chain, here are some ways to put them to good use starting from day one.